joehausman/cookbook/README.md

 # cookbook
 code "recipes" for a variety of languages
+Admittedly, some of these files belong in a "sandbox" rather than a "cookbook".